After-Shock/Cloudbox-wiki/Cloudflare-Manual.md

 1. Sign up for CloudFlare

-1. Move the nameservers of your domain (domain registrar's website) over to the one’s provided during CloudFlare’s setup.
+1. Move the nameservers of your domain (domain registrar's website) over to the ones provided during CloudFlare’s setup.

 1. Under the "Crypto" tab, set SSL to Full (Strict)